CesiumGS/3d-tiles/Styling/README.md

 `fract(value : Number) : Number`

 Returns the fractional part of the number.
+Equivalent to `value - floor(value)`.

 ```json
 {